Founders Journey - Baremetrics

 Power laws represent a complex and challenging analytic model that is sometimes used in financial forecasting models.
 They are mathematical functions describing proportional movements between assets.

-Power laws are prevalent in the stock market and corporate finance, where they are popular because of their ability to highlight and break down specific momentum trends quickly.
+Power laws are prevalent in the stock market and corporate finance, where they are popular because they can quickly highlight and break down specific momentum trends.

 The knowledge derived from using the Power laws approach can be an excellent guide for resource allocation, capital purchases, marketing, and other types of similar internal investments.